 S. No. Criteria Please specify Yes / No a) Do you have a legitimate business/official address OR are you registered for trading or tax purposes with the authorities.
-If yes, have you attached a copy of registration documents with this proposal? b) Do you agree to comply with SCI standard policies and procedures, Terms and Conditions of Purchases as stated in RFP?
-Save the Children's Terms and Conditions of Purchase Save the Children's Child Safeguarding policy Save the Children's Anti-Bribery and Corruption policy Save the Children Human Trafficking and Modern Slavery policy Protection from Sexual Exploitation and Abuse Policy Anti-Harassment, Intimidation & Bullying Policy IAPG Code of Conduct Global Fund Code of Conduct for Suppliers The Data Protection Policy c) Do you confirm that the company is not linked directly or indirectly to any terrorism related activity, and does not sell any Dual-Purpose goods / services that may be used in a terror related activity? d) Do you confirm that you are not a prohibited party under applicable sanctions laws or anti-terrorism laws or provide goods under sanction by the United States of
+If yes, have you attached a copy of registration documents with this proposal? (not applicable to individual bidders) b) Do you agree to comply with SCI standard policies and procedures, Terms and Conditions of Purchases as stated in RFP?
+Save the Children's Terms and Conditions of Purchase Save the Children's Child Safeguarding policy Save the Children's Anti-Bribery and Corruption policy Save the Children Human Trafficking and Modern Slavery policy Protection from Sexual Exploitation and Abuse Policy Anti-Harassment, Intimidation & Bullying Policy IAPG Code of Conduct Global Fund Code of Conduct for Suppliers The Data Protection Policy C) Do you confirm that the company is not linked directly or indirectly to any terrorism related activity, and does not sell any Dual-Purpose goods / services that may be used in a terror related activity? d) Do you confirm that you are not a prohibited party under applicable sanctions laws or anti-terrorism laws or provide goods under sanction by the United States of America or the European Union and accepts that SCI will undertake independent checks to validate this? e) Do you confirm that you are not a prohibited party or on 0) government blacklisting f) Have you attached a copy of VAT registration certificate? g) Have you attached a copy of Tax Clearance Certificate of FY 2077/078?

-America or the European Union and accepts that SCI will undertake independent checks to validate this? e) Do you confirm that you are not a prohibited party or on government blacklisting f) Have you attached a copy of Tax Clearance Certificate of Fiscal year 2077/078? g) Have you attached a copy of VAT registration certificate? h) Research Agency must have completed at least at least 3 public health related research and one of them must be on vector borne disease.
-Have you attached a completion letter of the research activity from the concerned authorities / funding agencies?
+Date: 20th July 2022

-Date: 17th June 2022 Request for Proposal (RFP) Reference No: PR102921
+Request for Proposal (RFP) Reference No: PR127540